jlas1/Klicky-Probe/README.md

 - 2x M5x10
 - 2x M5 t-nut or equivalent

-I will add more detail to this repository as i go along.
+I will add more detail to this repository as we go along.

 The macro is based on a version provided by the user garrettwp on Discord, many thanks to him.